On Finite-Index Indexed Grammars and Their Restrictions: Bounded Languages and Hierarchy Results

 \end{proof}

-Since it is known that in any semi-linear full trio, all bounded languages in the family are bounded Ginsburg semi-linear, the bounded languages in $\UFIN$ coincide with several other families, including a deterministic machine model \cite{DLT2016}. \begin{corollary} The bounded languages in $\UFIN$ coincides with the bounded Ginsburg semi-linear languages, which coincides with the bounded languages in $\LL(\NCM), \LL(\DCM), \ETOLfin$ (and several other families listed in \cite{DLT2016}). \end{corollary}
+Since it is known that in any semi-linear full trio, all bounded languages in the family are bounded Ginsburg semi-linear, the bounded languages in $\UFIN$ coincide with several other families, including a deterministic machine model \cite{DLT2016}. \begin{corollary} The bounded languages in $\UFIN$ coincide with the following families of languages: bounded Ginsburg semi-linear languages, bounded languages in $\LL(\NCM), \LL(\DCM),$ $ \ETOLfin$, the class of string languages of simple (i.e., linear and non deleting) tree grammars (see \cite{K2014}) and several other families listed in \cite{DLT2016}. \end{corollary}

-Also, since $\ILIN$ does not contain all bounded Ginsburg semi-linear languages by Proposition \ref{linearbounded}, but $\UFIN$ does, the following is immediate: \begin{corollary} $\ILIN \subset \UFIN$. \end{corollary}
+Also, since $\ILIN$ does not contain all bounded Ginsburg semi-linear languages by Theorem \ref{linearbounded}, but $\UFIN$ does, the following is immediate: \begin{corollary} The bounded languages in $\ILIN$ are strictly contained in the bounded languages of $\UFIN$.